 Thank you for your interest in helping to feed children in your community as a sponsor in the Summer Food Service Program!
 Here is information about how the program works and the role of sponsors and meal sites, as well as the steps to apply to become a sponsor.

-SFSP is administered at the federal level by the Food and Nutrition Service, an agency of the United States Department of Agriculture.
+SFSP is administered at the federal level by the Food and Nutrition Service (FNS), an agency of the United States Department of Agriculture.
 FNS decides overall program policy and publishes regulations and payment rates.
-State education agencies administer SFSP in most States.
+State education agencies administer SFSP in most states.
 Other state agencies may also be assigned to run the program.

 The state agency approves sponsor applications, conducts training of sponsors, monitors SFSP operations, and processes program payments.
 Sponsors sign agreements with their state agencies to run the program.

 SFSP reimburses approved sponsors for serving meals that meet federal nutritional guidelines.
 Sponsors receive payments from USDA, through their state agencies, based on the number of meals they serve.
 All meals are served free to eligible children.

 Sponsors are organizations that manage SFSP feeding sites.
 As a sponsor, you will:

 - Hire, train, and supervise staff and volunteers.